Diagnosed with mesothelioma? Our attorneys can help.

 Pericardial mesothelioma, which affects the thin membrane that surrounds the heart, is one of the rarest forms of mesothelioma.
 There are only 200 recorded cases in medical literature, accounting for 1% of all recorded mesothelioma cases.
 Asbestos exposure is known as the cause of pericardial mesothelioma in most – if not all – cases.
 People who work with or around asbestos or asbestos products have an increased risk of developing pericardial mesothelioma if asbestos fibers enter the body and migrate to the lining of the heart.

 The prognosis in most pericardial mesothelioma cases is not good.
 According to the American Cancer Society, only 5-10% of all mesothelioma patients live for more than five years past their diagnoses; those diagnosed with pericardial mesothelioma may face similar outcomes.
 The medical treatment for pericardial mesothelioma is not only expensive but difficult to endure.
 A patient diagnosed with this dangerous form of cancer may face a significantly shortened life expectancy, not to mention overwhelming financial difficulties and a considerable amount of psychological trauma.

-At Napoli Shkolnik, LLP, we represent those who have been diagnosed with mesothelioma, lung cancer or other asbestos-related medical conditions.
+At Napoli Shkolnik, PLLC, we represent those who have been diagnosed with mesothelioma, lung cancer or other asbestos-related medical conditions.
 We are committed to helping our clients obtain the medical care and financial support they need, whether this is through VA claims, disability benefits, workers' compensation or mesothelioma lawsuits.
 Each client has a unique situation and needs; when a mesothelioma lawyer at our firm gets involved, we take care to provide individual attention and unwavering representation through the extent of our client's claim or lawsuit, and beyond.

 What is pericardial mesothelioma?